 Automatic Bonus Progression

-Due to how magic and lineage work in the Armant setting, characters with a lineage gain the benefits of the Automatic Bonus Progression rules, with one major modification: weapons and armor with special qualities (like a flaming longsword or breastplate of light fortification) do not reduce the enhancement bonus granted by your bonus progression.
-Instead, when adding special qualities to a weapon or armor, double the effective enhancement bonus you use to calculate its price.
+Due to how magic and lineage work in the Armant setting, characters with a lineage gain the benefits of the Automatic Bonus Progression rules, with two major modifications:

 Your character has an action point they can use each day that grants them an additional standard action per day or a +1d6 to any one d20 roll they make.
 At 6th level it increases to +2d6 and at 12th level to +3d6.
 They must declare they are using the bonus prior to rolling.